Sam-Giannakoulias/RML_ThioClass/Demo/README.md

 ```

 ## Running Thio_Class Predictor

+Note the patch files and binary must all be in the same directory.
+If using a NCAA, the params and rotlib must also be in the same directory.

 ```
 -pdb Your complex of interest, required.
 -data Your posiitons of interest, required.
 See example for exact formatting.